DevAlexCorreia/1-to-100-challenge/README.md

 Code 35 - Order your pizza - With Python<br />
 Code 36 - My first game - With Python<br />
 Code 37 - Rock, Paper or Scissors - With Python</br>
+Code 38 - Reeborg's - With Python</br>
+Code 39 - Hangman - With Python</br>